SAP-samples/teched2023-IN264/exercises/ex6/README.md

 # Exercise 6 - Add a New Employee in SAP SuccessFactors

-In this exercise, you will be adding a new employee in the SAP SuccessFactors application.
+In this exercise, you will test the integration scenario by adding a new employee in the SAP SuccessFactors application.

 ## Exercise steps